-Seven test pits were excavated at the approximate locations shown on the Test Pit Location Plan, Plate 1, included in the Illustration section of this report.
-These test pits were excavated to depths of 2 to 10 feet below the presently existing ground surface.
-Test pit locations were selected by the project geotechnical engineer and established in the field by the excavation crew using normal taping procedures.
+Thirteen test pits were excavated at the approximate locations shown on the Test Pit Location Plan, Plate 1, included in the Illustration section of this report.
+These test pits were excavated to depths of 6 to 10 feet below the presently existing ground surface.
+Test pit locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.
 Test pits were excavated to recover samples from different depths.
-Boring location B-2 was not accessible for test pit excavation at the time of field investigation.